Cheer

 Tardiness

 Parents are responsible for athletes arriving on time and being picked up promptly.
 If someone other than a parent/guardian is picking up a player, the coach must be informed.
 Players will only be released to a parent/guardian unless notified.
-Coaches will wait until all players are picked up, so please be respectful of their time.
+Coaches will wait until all players are picked up, please be respectful of their time.

 Practice Schedule